Leonard Rossiter

 With Great Pleasure

 Another long-running Radio 4 celebrity interview show.
-Leonard was asked to divulge his favourite prose and poetry.
+Leonard was asked to divulge his favourite prose and poetry, with his wife Gillian Raine and good friend and actor James Grout.

 Close Encounters Of The Worst Kind